 Insider threats may not get as much attention as the outsider threats.
 Outsider threats are overwhelmingly malicious in intent.
-Organizations know they must protect their data as if protecting their land with a well-armed fortress.
-The “bad guys” are on the outside.
+Organizations must protect their data with a strong barrier, because the “bad guys” are on the outside.

 However, inside the walls of an organization can be a disgruntled employee wanting to cause harm or an employee incentivized from outside the organization.

 Then of course there’s the innocent insider threat.
 This could be an accidental click or following instructions by way of phishing or Business Email Compromise (BEC).
 These accidental attacks can also come from outside but are considered internal when coming from members of the supply chain (third-party partners).
 Perhaps a vendor was compromised through a cyberattack and is now being used as a point of entry into other organizations.

 No one wants to believe an internal member of an organization would want to cause harm.
 However, according to the Verizon 2021 Data Breach Investigations Report, 22 percent of security incidents come from insider threats.
 While insider threats can come from a few avenues, perhaps none are scarier than the malicious insider threat.

 Members of an organization have a quick and ample amount of data at their fingertips.
 Data is becoming increasingly more valuable with trade secrets, intellectual property, and sensitive data (personal identifiable information and payment card information).
 Some have even considered data as a new currency.
 Therefore, it’s no surprise that sending data outside of the organization may prove to be lucrative.

 There are a few options for internal members to move data outside the organization.
 Email remains one of the most popular of the options.
 At the basic level, an employee decides to email data outside of the organization.
 It can happen for various reasons, sending it to their personal email accounts to utilize freely – even disguising it in an image through steganography.
 It can also happen boldly with an email of the data straight to an outside individual.